RightToAskOrg/righttoask-docs/API.md

 For now, call them inclusionProof and historyProof.
 These proofs work only on hashes of data, not on the posted data directly.

+The main functionality of the rightToAsk client-server interaction is to post questions (and links, tags, or answers) or encrypted votes, and read others' questions and the decrypted tallies.
+A secondary function is to post and read public keys, for signing and verification of the uploaded data.
+(At a later time, we may add public encryption keys for direct messages.)
+We also add verification of the BB state.

 ## Post functions

-The main functionality of the rightToAsk client-server interaction is very similar to that of the prototype, except that we also add verification of the BB state.
-This means that each upload is divided into two parts: data to be uploaded to the BB, and other optional metadata.
+Each upload is divided into two parts: data to be uploaded to the BB, and other optional metadata.
 The BB data also needs the client's signature.
 So a typical post, e.g. for registration, question-posting, or voting, has this structure:

 **Post**